RootOfCode/Neon-Typeracer/README.md

 - `Space` — submit the current word
 - `Tab` — activate Nitro
+- `Escape` — exit race and return to menu
 - Click anywhere on the page to keep the hidden typing field focused

 ### Mobile